microsoft/accessibility-insights-windows/README.md

 Accessibility Insights for Windows is the project for Accessibility tools on Windows platform (Win7/Win8x/Win10).

 ## Installing Accessibility Insights for Windows
-You can install the application from TBA.
+You can download and install the application from https://accessibilityinsights.io.

 ## Building the code
 You can find more information on how to set up your development environment [here](./docs/SetUpDevEnv.md).